Thinkful-Ed/js-dev-final-capstone-starter-simon-says/README.md

 }
 ```

+**Commit your code**: If you've made notable progress, now might be a good time to make a commit to secure your progress.

-### US-05: Acceptance criteria
+#### US-05: Acceptance criteria

 1. `resetGame()` works as expected, as specified in the pseudocode.

-## US-06: Originality
+### US-06: Originality

-Good job in making it this far!
+Good job making it this far!

-You have a functional game and it's time to add some uniqueness and originality to make it your own.
+You have a functional game, and now it's time to enhance it with your creativity and originality.
+This step is crucial, not just for the satisfaction of making something unique but also because potential employers and collaborators will be looking at your work.
+Your ability to innovate and personalize projects is highly valued in the tech industry, as it showcases your problem-solving skills, creativity, and attention to detail.
+Let's make your game stand out!

 Read the following suggestions and implement whatever you want.
-There are no unit tests for this user story but originality will be considered in the rubric.
+There are no unit tests for this user story, but originality will be considered in the rubric.

 #### 1. Change the look of the game.

 The game looks great but it looks similar to other students' games.
 Edit the `src/styles.css` file and make changes to make your game look unique.
 Suggestions include, but are not limited to, changing:
 - the colors and shapes of the buttons (when dormant or active),
 - the background image,